 Throughout the educational community, the Internet can be used to educate and inform staff and students.
-The Internet is similar to books, magazines, audio recordings, videos, and other information media as a learning resource.
-Students and educators use the Internet to participate in distance learning activities, ask questions, consult with experts, communicate with other students, educators, and individuals, and locate materials to meet educational needs.
+The Internet is similar to books, magazines, audio recordings, videos, and other information media as learning resources.
+Students and educators use the Internet to participate in distance learning activities, ask questions, consult experts, communicate with other students, educators, and individuals, and locate materials to meet educational needs.